Lab Report

 Introduction

-The main objective of the lab was to learn about the clusters techniques and explicit spatial patterning and random sampling then subsequently using the information to draw conclusions on the abiotic factors that affect spatial patterns for Sida cordifolia.
-Looking into the solar voltage and soil depth at random samples, an accurate assessment of the effects of the variables on dispersal and density may be attained (Rosell, and Sanz, 132).
-Learning about the biological and geographical data was the purpose of this lab test.
+The main objective of the lab was to learn about cluster techniques such as explicit spatial patterning and random sampling and then subsequently use the information to draw conclusions on the abiotic factors that affect spatial patterns for Sida cordifolia.
+Looking into the solar voltage and soil depth at random samples, an accurate assessment of the effects of the variables on dispersal and density may be attained (Rosell and Sanz, 132).
+The purpose of this lab test was to learn about biological and geographical data.

-The hypothesis that Sida cordifolia would show a random dispersion and the soil depth would be correlated with density while there would not be any correlation in the case of solar voltage.
-Our prediction was that soil depth, and thus soil moisture, would be consistent across our samples leading to fewer pockets of resources and consequently a random dispersion pattern with that Gifford Arboretum’s topography was extremely flat.
-Most competition would be exhibited by higher soils depth but on the other hand, shallow soils would have the lowest resources available and would exhibit low densities of the weakest competitors.
-Solar voltage correlated with density due to plant vigor hypothesis that states any benefits from the increased sunlight would be negated by high predation (Mitchell et al., 43).
+The hypothesis was that Sida cordifolia would show a random dispersion, and the soil depth would be correlated with density, while there would not be any correlation in the case of solar voltage.
+Our prediction was that soil depth, and thus soil moisture, would be consistent across our samples, leading to fewer pockets of resources and, consequently, a random dispersion pattern, with Gifford Arboretum’s topography being extremely flat.
+Most competition would be exhibited by higher soil depth, but on the other hand, shallow soils would have the lowest resources available and would exhibit low densities of the weakest competitors.
+Solar voltage is correlated with density due to the plant vigor hypothesis, which states that any benefits from increased sunlight would be negated by high predation (Mitchell et al., 43).

 Discussion

-S.cordifolia had clumped distribution and this suggested limited dispersal abilities or patchily distributed food resources and this leads us to reject our hypothesis that distribution is random (Scalon, 599).
-Also, a negative correlation between soil depth and the number of individuals was determined by Sida cordifolia.
-Due to flow in our thinking, we had hypothesized a positive correlation but the results showed otherwise.
+S.cordifolia had clumped distribution, and this suggested limited dispersal abilities or patchily distributed food resources, and this leads us to reject our hypothesis that distribution is random (Scalon, 599).
+Also, Sida cordifolia determined a negative correlation between soil depth and the number of individuals.
+Due to the flow in our thinking, we had hypothesized a positive correlation, but the results showed otherwise.
 Soil moisture content and transpiration rates should be less heavily emphasized in the study of S. cordifolia as Coral Gables is a sub-tropical climate with high precipitation and high humidity (Kumar, Rajwar, Sharma, and Soil…, 19).

 A more individualistic study could measure S. cordifolia size and dispersion patterns within samples.
 Other factors limiting the experiment are testing the landscape at only one particular time of day and at only one particular time of year.
-Light levels through effects of light on energy resource availability can directly impact plant growth can affect plant growth (Rejmanek, 66).
+Light levels, through the effects of light on energy resource availability, can directly impact plant growth can affect plant growth (Rejmanek, 66).
 Light levels can vary depending on the point in time data is being taken.

-Recording data in the fall, spring, summer or winter will result in different solar voltage data as well as soil depth depending on the climates of each season.
-In our lab, S. cordifolia abundance showed no correlation with solar voltage, supporting our hypothesis that the positive photosynthetic effects of increased sunlight may be compounded by other variables that we did not measure, i.e. predation (Schulz, and Michael, 634) Our objectives of learning about cluster techniques, implicit and explicit spatial patterning and random sampling were met in the way we gathered our data and the figures that organized them.
+Recording data in the fall, spring, summer, or winter will result in different solar voltage data and soil depth depending on the climates of each season.
+In our lab, S. cordifolia abundance showed no correlation with solar voltage, supporting our hypothesis that the positive photosynthetic effects of increased sunlight may be compounded by other variables that we did not measure, i.e., predation (Schulz and Michael, 634).
+Our objectives of learning about cluster techniques, implicit and explicit spatial patterning, and random sampling were met in the way we gathered our data and the figures that organized them.

 Work Cited